-Personal Budgets are designed to give people who need social care and support more choice and control.
-They can help you achieve the things that are most important to you in life.
+It is designed to give people who need social care and support more choice and control over the way their supprot is provided.
+It can help you achieve the things that are most important to you in life.

-If you need a lot of help staying independent, safe and well, you might benefit from a personal budget.
+If you need support staying independent, safe and well, you might benefit from a personal budget.
 The money we offer is for you to choose:

 - the type of support you need

 - how they will provide the support

 Will I have to contribute?